RealTschoegl/StockBot/README.md

 Tasks to complete:

-- [ ] Improve headers - SEO, tags, etc.
+- [ ] Add a "buy stock" button

 - [ ] Add method to update the stock data regularly

 - [ ] Use Nokogiri as a backup data source

-- [ ] Add a "buy stock" button

 - [ ] Create company pages

+- [x] Improve headers - SEO, tags, etc.

 - [x] Include a "start again" button on error form and a contact button